berops/claudie/docs/config/config.md

   | ApiEndpoint | Master node which is also API endpoint |

 ## Target
-Target specifies which nodes are target by loadbalancer
+Target specifies which nodes are targeted by the loadbalancer.

   | Value           | Description          |
   | --------------- | -------------------- |